 Calculated as of December 31 of the reference year (i.e., tax year minus year of birth).
+Starting in 2007, all the counts are rounded to the nearest 10.

 Capital Gains

 Line 127 of the T1 income tax return shows "taxable capital gains" or half of the capital gains actually received.
 The information in this databank has been grossed up to represent the total capital gains received.